 About Me

-I received my Bachelors in Chemistry and Earth Sciences from Columbia University in 2018 and a PhD in Cliamte Science from the MIT-WHOI Joint Program in 2024.
-Outside of work, I enjoy playing racquet sports, skiing, and biking.
+Hello!
+I am a computational climate scientist focused on understanding how the ocean-atmosphere system changes on multiple timescales, from year-to-year variations to long-term trends.
+My research interests broadly include physical oceanography, monsoon extremes, tropical dynamics, and paleoclimate.
+I received my Bachelors in Chemistry and Earth Sciences from Columbia University in 2018 and a PhD in Climate Science from the MIT-WHOI Joint Program in 2025.
+Outside of work, I enjoy playing racquet sports, biking, and rogue-like video games.